Jtin25/Local-Climate-Zone/README.md

 # Introduction
 The Local Climate Zone (LCZ) classification system offers the standardization of urban heat island studies and addresses the shortcomings of the urban-rural division (Stewart & Oke 2012).
 Given the increasing attention in LCZ, this project aims to exemplify an efficient and adaptable GIS-based LCZ mapping framework within the Uunited States.
 A modified standard rule-based approach was used to map 100-meter resolution LCZs in Denton County, Texas.
 All mapping procedure was performed in ArcGIS.

+The notebook has four parts.
+Part I illustrates the LCZ mapping procedure while Part II shows how to perform a confusion matrix to evaluate the accuracy.
+Part III & IV are optional steps to evaluate the thermal and building properties.
+The rules used in the decision tree may not be transferable and may require user adjustment depending on the study area.

 | Band Value | LCZ | Label |
 |----------|----------|----------|